 1. WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, ✓ village, suburb or field system)
+Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, Υ village, suburb or field system)

 2. WHY IS IT INTERESTING?
 Is it interesting in any of the following ways?
-Tick / Rank Historic interest - a well-documented association with a person, event, episode of ✓ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human ✓ past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
-A field system with a series of native hedgerows and dry-stone walls, some with origina I gateposts, which form field divisions within the Greenhill fields.
-The 1840's tithe survey , showed the boundary lines of the fields to be the same as the current field system and therefore they are evidence of historic agricultural plotting.
-Some of the boundaries fol low the historic parish boundary between Micklethwaite and Bingley.
-The fields slope towards the valley bottom and many are terraced at their boundaries.
+Tick / Rank Historic interest - a well-documented association with a person, event, episode of Υ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human Υ past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance

+A field system with a series of native hedgerows and dry-stone walls, some with original gateposts, which form field divisions within the Greenhill fields.
+The 1840's tithe survey showed the boundary lines of the fields to be the same as the current field system and therefore they are evidence of historic agricultural plotting.
+Some of the boundaries follow the historic parish boundary between Micklethwaite and Bingley.

 There is a distinct difference in the pattern of enclosure to the east and west.
-The - elevation fields have irregularly shaped boundaries.
-This form of enclosure is like • relatively early (possibly relating to the Viking occupation), representing the ad hoc encl - individual farmers/families of areas of moorland.
-In contrast to this, is the more regular • of enclosure to the west of the woodland.
-It is likely these fields were laid down in the 18th century by amalgamating individual medieval strip fields.
-Rig and furrow pattern seen today.
-The hedgerows have been deemed important in accordance with the He - Regulations Act of 1997 in terms of their diversity, which further demonstrates an indic their age.
-Trial trenching has found some evidence of early use- a flint, charred hazelnu a grain assemblage and pottery.
-Further archaeological exploration has the potentia I to find more.
-The hedgerows have been deemed important in accordance with the Hedgerow Regula ations of
+The higher elevation fields have irregularly shaped boundaries.
+This form of enclosure is likely to be relatively early (possibly relating to the Viking occupation), representing the ad hoc enclosure by individual farmers/families of areas of moorland.
+In contrast to this, is the more regular pattern of enclosure to the west of the woodland.
+It is likely these fields were laid down in the 17th or 18th century by amalgamating individual medieval strip fields.
+Rig and furrow patterns can be seen today.
+The hedgerows have been deemed important in accordance with the Hedgerow Regulations Act of 1997 in terms of their diversity, which further demonstrates an indication of their age.
+Trial trenching has found some evidence of early use- a flint, charred hazelnut (food), a grain assemblage and pottery.
+Further archaeological exploration has the potential to find more.